MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks

-Thus, we believe that we should try to construct another model $D$ that is robust to the target model's adversarial examples ($Adv_{T}$).
-We then generate another set of adversarial examples for $T$ ($Adv_{T}'$) and use it along with the original training set to train model $D$ with the same architecture as $T$ to see how $D$ performs on $Adv_{T}$.
-The results in Figure~\ref{fig:adversarial-training2} show that the accuracy of model $D$ on $Adv_{T}$ is higher when we augment more adversarial examples especially in the beginning for both datasets.
-Then the accuracy converges to around 97\%/74\% for MNIST/CIFAR-10.
-Notice that the adversarial accuracy does not significantly change when we augment more than around 15\% and 25\% of adversarial examples for MNIST and CIFAR-10.
+How about we construct another model $D$ that is robust to the target model's adversarial examples ($Adv_{T}$)?
+Thus, we try to construct a new model $D$ with the same architecture as $T$, and train $D$ with the original training set augmented with a different set of adversarial examples for $T$ ($Adv_{T}'$) to see how $D$ performs on $Adv_{T}$.
+The results in Figure~\ref{fig:adversarial-training2} show that the adversarial accuracy of model $D$ on $Adv_{T}$ is higher when we augment more adversarial examples especially in the beginning for both datasets.
+Then the adversarial accuracy converges to around 97\%/74\% for MNIST/CIFAR-10.
+Notice that the adversarial accuracy does not significantly change when we augment more than around 15\% and 25\% of adversarial examples for MNIST and CIFAR-10, respectively.
 So we decide that in our \toolName approach, we construct other models by using 15\% and 25\% of adversarial examples to augment the training set for MNIST and CIFAR-10, respectively.

 One may wonder why we decide to augment the training set with adversarial examples.
 We can also use only adversarial examples for $T$ to train other additional models.
-If we use only adversarial examples to train other additional models, the additional models will perform worse on normal examples (in the test set), not being desirable.
-Our random strategy in runtime model selection relies on the fact that almost all models in the family must perform as good as $T$ on normal examples to ensure that \toolName reaches about the same test accuracy as $T$'s as before.
+If we use only adversarial examples to train other additional models, the additional models will perform worse on legitimate examples (in the test set), not being desirable.